 In both my work on women, disadvantaged communties and on older people my concern is to hear the voice of individuals and find ways of revealing their experience.
 My work on older people has taken me to urban and rural Japan, urban China and most recently to India.
 Much of my work involves Newcastle Elders Council/Quality of Life Partnership.
 I was co-theme leader in the north east Beacon project with Lynne Corner (FMS) on age and vitality.
 Lynne and I have recently pooled our project funds to investigate the viability of co-housing for older people in Newcastle.
 Images from a recent co-housing workshop.

-I have held a number of positions of responsibility in the School including Degree Programme Director of the Undergrauate Planning Programme; Director of Teaching and Learning; Director of Planning, and Deputy Head of School.
-I have been a member of the School Management Team for ten years.
-Outwith the school I have been a member of Senate twice; served on Faculty Promotions Committee; a member of Faculty Teachng and Learning Committee; and UTLC Panel member .
+I have held a number of positions of responsibility in the School including Degree Programme Director of the Undergraduate Planning Programme; Director of Teaching and Learning; Director of Planning, and Deputy Head of School.
+I have been a member of the School Management Team for more than ten years.
+Beyond the school I have been a member of Senate twice; served on Faculty Promotions Committee; a member of Faculty Teachng and Learning Committee; and UTLC Panel member .

 I am currently Director of Engagement in which I chair a committee in the school and manage a small budget.
 I am teaching and learning mentor for the school as well as teaching or research mentor for a small number of recently joined colleagues.
 During 2013-14 I acted as Director of Planning as part of sabbatical arrangements for other colleagues.